Search Engine Optimization Questions

-SEO is a very complex and time intensive process.
+SEO is a very complex and time-intensive process.
 It’s not for everyone.
 It takes focus and attention, even when you know what you’re doing.
-As a business owner, seeking and SEO company or agency is in your best interest because of the processes and connections we as a marketing company already has.
-Having years of experience and the relationships we do, you’ll find that we can not only strategize exactly what you need to move up in rankings, but we can also proficiently execute them in a timely and accurate manner that would otherwise take a lot of time to learn and do.
-In addition, you could potentially make a lot of mistakes that could harm your websites chance to rank well in the search engines.
+As a business owner, seeking an SEO company or agency is in your best interest because of the processes and connections we as a marketing company already has.
+Having years of experience and the relationships we do, you’ll find that we can not only strategize precisely what you need to move up in rankings, but we can also proficiently execute them in a timely and accurate manner that would otherwise take a lot of time to learn and do.
+Besides, you could potentially make a lot of mistakes that could harm your websites chance to rank well in the search engines.
 This would reduce the chance people would find you with some of the desired keywords you would want to rank for as well as reduced traffic or revenue.
 Hiring the right SEO company can save you time, money, and most importantly worry.
 Besides, wouldn’t you want to focus on your other business aspects and not worry about the website?

 What is the Best Way to Determine My SEO Budget?

 It helps to know your potential return on investment.
 Keep in mind that each strategy you might want to employ can produce different results in different time frames.
 Typically you need to determine who your main competitors are and what the differences are between your website and theirs.
 That will help you determine what kind of strategy to pursue.
-From that point, you just have to determine how quickly you want the results to come.
-The more aggressive the budget, the more activities can happen which in turn will bring results and get closer to your goals more quickly.
-The lower the budget, the less activity you’re paying for and less will happen at a time.
+From that point, you have to determine how quickly you want the results to come.
+The more aggressive the budget, the more activities can happen, which in turn will bring results and get closer to your goals more quickly.
+The lower the budget, the less activity you’re paying for, and less will happen at a time.
 This can make the process take more time.

 Why Should I Invest in SEO?

 The single most important reason why you need to invest in SEO (Search Engine Optimization) is because your competition is!
-You can't just optimize your website (on page) once and expect to get results from that one time effort.
-SEO is an ongoing, evolving, ever changing entity and as long as the search engines have your customers searching for your products and services, the longer you have to stay relevant on the internet.
+You can't just optimize your website (on-page) once and expect to get results from that one-time effort.
+SEO is an ongoing, evolving, ever-changing entity, and as long as the search engines have your customers searching for your products and services, the longer you have to stay relevant on the internet.
 That entails keeping your SEO efforts fresh.
-If you don't, you lose and your competition wins.
+If you don't, you lose, and your competition wins.

 What is the Difference Between Organic and Paid Results?